 June 2012.
 Works-in-Progress lecture to University of Washington, Division of Dermatology Grand Rounds.

 November 2010.
-Works-in-Progress lecture to University of Washington, Division of Dermatology
+Works-in-Progress presentation to University of Washington, Division of Dermatology

 Ed Esparza, MD, PhD (7/1/10-6/30/11)